Skreamzz/Ishwikiclone/Upgrading-to-a-new-release.md

 To upgrade, for instance, from version 3.14 to 3.16 or 3.18, all you need to do is edit `/etc/apk/repositories` and replace the numbers with the release you desire.

-If you're unsure about editing the file manually, you can use the snippet from [Using an official Alpine repository](Using-Alpine-Linux-repositories#use-an-official-alpine-repository), substituting the release number with the one you wish to upgrade to before pasting.
+If you're unsure about editing the file manually, you can use the snippet from [Using an Official Alpine Repository](Using-Alpine-Linux-repositories#using-an-official-alpine-repository), substituting the release number with the one you wish to upgrade to before pasting.

 ## Performing the Upgrade